floitsch/dart-irc-codelab/codelab.md

 }
 ```

-Congratulations: you just wrote a Dart application.
-Run it either through your
+Congratulations: you just wrote a complete Dart application.
+Run it either
-IDE or with `dart --checked main.dart`.
-The `--checked` flag is not necessary
+through your IDE or with `dart --checked main.dart`.
+The `--checked` flag is not
-but strongly recommended when developing.
-It dynamically checks the types in
+necessary but strongly recommended when developing.
+It dynamically checks the
-the program.
-Currently your program doesn't have any yet, so let's change that:
+types in the program.
+Currently your program doesn't have any yet, so let's
+change that:

 ```dart
 void main() {